acarribasplatag/GUI2/README.txt

 source venv/bin/activate - runs from virtual environment (server uses this environment) here you can install stuff that the server will need

-pip freeze > requirements.txt - this outputs all the dependancies to requirements.txt
+sudo pip freeze > requirements.txt - this outputs all the dependancies to requirements.txt
+sudo pip install -r requirements.txt - installs required dependancies needed